3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 ## <a name="history">JavaScript- A History (3m)</a>

 **The Browser Wars**
-In 1995, netscape and microsoft were warring for best browser.
+In 1995, Netscape and Microsoft were warring for best browser.
 In order to combat this, Brendan Eich, a Netscape employee, created JavaScript in 10 days.
 The goal was to create a lightweight, interpreted language for non-programmers.
 In order to keep up with the times, Microsoft later adopted the language, but called it JScript.

 By 1997, JS was used in every browser, and by millions of people.
 But there were no standards in place, or even an overriding language.
 Each browser rendered JavaScript/JScript differently, and therefore every website differently.
 This made it extremely time consuming and costly to try to make your site render the same on every browser.